Virgin Atlantic: Recent years

+In December 2004 Virgin Atlantic began flying to Sydney, Australia via Hong Kong.
+In May 2014 the Sydney service ceased.

-In May 2014 Virgin Atlantic ended flights to Sydney.
-In September 2014 Virgin Atlantic announced plans to scrap flights to Tokyo, Mumbai, Vancouver, and Cape Town, and to codeshare transatlantic flights with Delta Air Lines; the company was also reported to be considering axing its new Little Red domestic airline after suffering heavy losses.
+In September 2014, Virgin Atlantic announced plans to scrap flights to Tokyo, Mumbai, Vancouver, and Cape Town, and to codeshare transatlantic flights with Delta Air Lines; the company was also reported to be considering axing its new Little Red domestic airline after suffering heavy losses.

 On 6 October 2014, Virgin Atlantic confirmed that Little Red services between London and Manchester would end in March 2015, and that the Scottish routes would be terminated in September 2015.
-Passengers used the routes from point to point as opposed to using it as a connection for longer haul Virgin Atlantic flights.
-The former BMI routes continued with rival airline British Airways.